jensstigaard/vmix-function-list/README.md

 # Contribution
 You are more than welcome to contribute to the repository!
+If you find any inconsistencies or missing functions, you are welcome to tell about it in an Issue or make a Pull Request with the desired changes.